 You will then need to connect the bumps to the network.

-To connect more than one bump map to the lambert material, we will use the connection editor to make the connection for the second bump map and create a daisy chain in the Hypershade window.
+To connect more than one bump map to the Lambert material, use the Connection Editor to make the connection for the second bump map and create a daisy chain in the Hypershade window.
 You can make as many different bump maps as you need to create the detail that you want.

 Follow the steps below to guide you through connecting the bumps to the network.